vwellmo57/CircuitPython/README.md

 	 self.b = pulseio.PWMOut(b, frequency=5000, duty_cycle=0)
 ```
 This is the core code of the assignment.
 Here we are assigning duty clcleys to the different variables so we can easily code the colors.
 This assignment took a long time but we also learned alot about how to make a lib.
 The code is pretty simple if you can grasp how a library works.
+### Hello VS Code:
+#### Objective
+Learn how to use VS Code.
+#### Lessons
+This was really a very simple assignment.
+I would just recommend reading the instructions for the git parts very closely.
+I also liked doing all the code by myself, it was nice to do it without help and made me feel like I was closer to being able to use CircuitPython.